-Everything about Chateau Pavie St. Emilion, Premier Cru Classe A, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Pavie St. Emilion, Premier Cru Classe A with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Pavie History, Overview

-A portion of Chateau Pavie was sold off in 1885, interestingly, (the same year that the famous, classification of the Medoc took place), to the well known, Bordeaux negociant Ferdinand Bouffard.
 It was Bouffard’s desire to increase the size of the vineyards.
-In time he managed to put together a 50 hectare vineyard with an annual production that ranged from 12,500 to 15,000 cases per year.
+In time he managed to put together a 50-hectare vineyard with an annual production that ranged from 12,500 to 15,000 cases per year.
 That made Chateau Pavie one of the largest estates in the Right Bank!

 Chateau Pavie The Modern Age